mononobi/string-compare/README.md

 # StringCompare
-class library to compare strings in a relative way.
+Class library to compare strings in a relative way.

 # HISTORY
 I had written a code for my project to detect similar names approximately from database.